 A safe rule of thumb is to add 1 tablespoon of tapioca flour per 400ml can of coconut milk.

 When choosing coconut milk, always choose a brand that has only coconut listed in the ingredients – because coconut milk naturally separates, many have thickeners added.
 For best results choose additive free, BPA free and organic.
 Coconut cream has too much oil and will not make yogurt.

 You will need a yogurt starter culture to introduce the fermentation of bacteria to your coconut milk.
 Use the amount of starter culture indicated on the packet.
 A good multi-strain probiotic or the contents of a capsule may also be used.
 Here is a comprehensive list of yogurt starter cultures.

 In traditional dairy milk yogurt, the bacteria in starter culture thrive on the sugar (lactose) content, naturally found in milk.
 The bacteria populating your coconut yogurt must have something to feed on to allow the culturing process to take place.
-A little bit of white sugar is enough to kick start fermentation.
-Don’t be afraid of this, the sugar is not for you, and it will be consumed by the hungry, healthy, bacteria over the 24-hour fermentation.
+One teaspoon of sugar or one tablespoon of pasteurised honey is enough to kick start fermentation.
+Raw honey may have an antibiotic effect and is therefore not suitable for making yogurt.

 3 cans coconut milk (additive free)